-NC Insurance realise that the insurance industry can sometimes be tricky to grasp with many insurance brokers or insurance companies seemingly stuck in the past and using jargon which often makes no sense at all.
+NC Insurance realises that the insurance industry can sometimes be tricky to grasp with many insurance brokers or insurance companies seemingly stuck in the past and using jargon which often makes no sense at all.

 We aren’t one of these brokers and our aim will always be to explain things to you in a language you understand.
 Here are just a few terms that often come up when dealing with sports club insurance along with a brief description of what they actually mean:

 This is a document which sets out your organisation’s procedures in the event of an issue arising (allegation, notification or suspicion of abuse, neglect, etc) relating to children and vulnerable adults.
 It also sets out who the safeguarding officers are.
 It may also contain a framework for providing activities to service users in a safe environment.

 Anyone aged below 18.

 Are defined as ‘a person aged 18 years or over, who is in receipt of, or may be in need of, community care services by reason of ‘mental or other disability, age or illness and who is, or may be unable to, take care of him or herself, or unable to protect him or herself against significant harm or exploitation’.

 Staff in an organisation, company or charity who work without receiving remuneration.

 Members of staff who are employed by an organisation, charity or company who receive remuneration for the services they provide.
 This can include labour only or bona-fide sub-contractors, students on work placements and temporary staff.

 Public Liability covers your organisation’s legal liability to a third party for property damage or personal injury.
 This cover is often described as an ‘open cover’ as it is only restricted by notified endorsement and the policy wording.